MadibaGroup/2024-zkFBA/K Drafts/protocol_constraints.md

 **Position well-formedness.** Booleanity alone does not constrain which ticks are marked.
 Two methods are available for proving the 1s fall exactly at positions $c$ through $d$.

-*Option A -- Permutation argument.* PLONK's copy-constraint mechanism proves that the multiset of positions where $Mask_P = 1$ is an exact rearrangement of the public set $\{c, c+1, \ldots, d\}$.
+*Option A,  Permutation argument.* PLONK's copy-constraint mechanism proves that the multiset of positions where $Mask_P = 1$ is an exact rearrangement of the public set $\{c, c+1, \ldots, d\}$.
 A permutation $\sigma$ is hardcoded into the proving key, and a grand product argument checks consistency.
 This reuses standard PLONK infrastructure but requires the permutation to be fixed at setup time.

-*Option B -- Shuffle argument (Habock 2022).* Using a random verifier challenge $\gamma$, two compressed products are computed:
+*Option B,  Shuffle argument (Habock 2022).* Using a random verifier challenge $\gamma$, two compressed products are computed:

 $$\mathrm{LHS} = \prod_{i=0}^{n-1} \big[(1 - Mask_P(\omega^i)) \cdot \gamma + Mask_P(\omega^i) \cdot (\omega^i + \gamma)\big]$$